Sun Moon Lake is at 748 meters above sea level, which is 240 meters higher than Taipei 1O1. It's the largest alpine lake in Taiwan.

 This sculpture is a stack of 9 frogs of various sizes.
 Counting the number of visible frogs lets you know the water level.
 There is a water-level chart next to it.

-Continuing forward, you'll come across Sun Moon Lake Ropeway Station.
+Continuing forward, you'll arrive at Sun Moon Lake Ropeway Station.
 Next up is the Ita Thao Pier, which is the location of the Thao tribe.

 Sun Moon Lake Ropeway Station